Postpartum depression does not have to control you.

 As we wait for baby to arrive, everyone is delighted to tend to mom.
 Pregnant women and expecting parents are constantly gushed over and provided for by their friends and family.
 Their doctor checks on them monthly, biweekly, weekly, and sometimes even more frequently than that.
 But after baby arrives, parental wellbeing often becomes an afterthought.
 Planning ahead for parents’ success on this journey is just as crucial as planning for baby and can prevent the need for more intensive intervention later.

 Together we will plan the critical aspects that make the fourth trimester successful for you and baby.
 There are several restorative components in life that can act as protective factors (like a security blanket) against Perinatal Mood and Anxiety Disorders.
-Unpolished Parenthood can help you get on track with sleep (raise your hand if “sleep when the baby sleeps” does NOT come easy), exercise/movement, nutrition, and schedules/routines.
+Unpolished Parenthood is here to offer virtual support to help you get on track with sleep (raise your hand if “sleep when the baby sleeps” does NOT come easy), exercise/movement, nutrition, and schedules/routines.
 As we work collaboratively to meet your own goals, we will navigate the restorative work necessary to help you thrive as a parent and as a human.